Cheryl Dumesnil

 Cheryl Dumesnil (born 1969) is an American author, poet and editor.
 She is a frequent contributor to The Huffington Post.
-Her poems and essays have appeared in Indiana Review, Barrow Street, Calyx, and Literary Mama.
-She frequently writes about suburbia, parenthood, and lesbian issues.
+Her poems and essays have appeared in Indiana Review, Barrow Street, Calyx, and Rattle.

 Dumesnil was awarded the 2008 Agnes Lynch Starrett Poetry Prize for her first full-length book, In Praise of Falling.

 Dumesnil received her MFA in creative writing from Syracuse University and taught at Santa Clara University from 1994 to 2001.
-She lives in Walnut Creek, California with her wife and two sons.
+She lives in the San Francisco Bay Area with her wife and two sons.